Narwallets/meta-pool/docs/index.md

 The N/S-liq-pool delivers 50_000 NEAR to Eve and acquires 50_500 stNEAR from Eve.
 The liquidity pool has now a low amount of NEAR now.
 After a few minutes, the liquidity pool automatically unstakes stNEAR.
 The LP can use a clearing mechanism to acquire NEAR and restore liquidity automatically.
 After unstaking all, the pool will have 100_500 NEAR.

 As the N/S-liq-pool operates, the NEAR amount grows, as Dave’s nslp-shares value.
-With each operation META tokens are also minted, and Dave and the other providers get META tokens besides the fees.
+With each operation $META tokens are also minted, and Dave and the other providers get $META tokens besides the fees.

 -------------------------